Acupuncture for Shingles in Melbourne

 03 Active Treatment Phase

-Weekly or twice-weekly sessions using acupuncture, herbs, and other modalities as indicated.
-Progress is assessed regularly and your plan is adjusted accordingly.
+Sessions using acupuncture, herbs, and other modalities as indicated, timed around the stage of your outbreak.
+Progress is assessed regularly and your plan adjusted accordingly.

 Find us in Melbourne